Synthetixio/perps-keepers/README.md

 ## Future improvements

 - Currently we only have unit tests.
 Manual integrations tests can be run with the Futures interact CLI, but ideally we should add some proper integration tests.

-- The current flow is very inefficient (checks all positions every block), which means that it's possible that liquidations won't keep up due to node chatter bottleneck.
-The implementation should maintain a view of position liquidation prices (by following events / subgraph) and only check liquidation status for the positions most at risk (liquidation price closest to current price).